aseemrb/aseemrb.github.io/about.md

 I like to sketch and play with music at my leisure

-I worked as a software developer intern at Microsoft in summer 2015 where I worked on time based allocation of virtual machines to clients and developers for testing purposes
+I worked as a software developer intern at Microsoft in summer 2015 on time based allocation of virtual machines to clients and developers for testing purposes

-I have participated in some events and contests including:
+I have participated actively in some events and contests including:

 - ACM ICPC Asia regionals 2013, 2014 and 2015
 - Microsoft India CTF 2014 and 2015